 - In the Subreport dialog box, select the Return Value tab.

 - In the Component in Report Tab box, select the component in the subreport, the fields of which you want to use to return value to parameters of the primary report, the Field in Subreport box then lists the available fields in the selected component.

-- Select the field that you want to assign to a parameter in the primary report and select Add.
+- Select the field that you want to assign to a parameter in the primary report, select the Add button .
 Designer then adds a parameter in the primary report of the same data type in the Parameters column of the Return Value box.
-If the automatically assigned parameter is not what you need, select the required parameter from the drop-down list in the Parameter column.
+If the automatically assigned parameter is not what you need, select the required one from the drop-down list in the Parameter column.

-- Select other components in the Component in Report Tab box to set more mapping fields for parameters in the primary report.
+- You can select another component in the Component in Report Tab box and set more mapping fields for parameters in the primary report.

 - Select OK to apply the settings.